Service Desk

 • Employees are better informed on ticket progress.
 The self-service portal acts as a quick and convenient mechanism for checking on the progress of their incident and request tickets.

 • It helps employees to traverse language barriers.
-Because, thanks to digital translation capabilities, employees can access support and services in their language of choice rather than being restricted to the languages spoken by service desk admins.
+Because, thanks to digital translation capabilities, employees can access support and services in their language of choice rather than being restricted to the languages spoken by service desk agents.

 • It provides a consumerized service experience.
 Employees are bringing their personal, consumer-world expectations of service and support into the workplace.
 So, consumer-grade self-service capabilities, including issue logging, service request catalogs, knowledge availability, and ticket status checking for self-help are an employee expectation.